ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 Inside an organization, users share its resources.
 To control the usage of resources in an organization, you can make use of resource permissions.
-After the introduction of resources permissions users can attach resources to notebooks and run them.
-View only and edit permissions set while sharing notebooks can only be used to restrict editting of notebooks, they wont restrict the execution of notebooks.
+After the introduction of resource permissions users can attach resources to notebooks and run them.
+View only and edit permissions set while sharing notebooks can only be used to restrict editing of notebooks, they won't restrict the execution of notebooks.

 There are three different permissions which can be applied to users